fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The CSS rule defines that elements with the <i>container</i> class will be outlined with a one-pixel wide [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border).
 It also sets 10-pixel [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) on the element.
 This adds some empty space between the element's content and the border.

-The second CSS rule sets the text color of the notes as blue.
+The second CSS rule sets the text color of the <i>notes</i> class as blue.

 HTML elements can also have other attributes apart from classes.
 The <i>div</i> element containing the notes has an [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) attribute.
 JavaScript code uses the id to find the element.